dieghernan/dieghernan.github.io/collections/_posts/2024-02-05-optimize-images-r.md

 ### With local files

 Let’s present an example of how a local file can be optimized.
-First we create a large plot with **ggplot2**
+First, we create a large plot with **ggplot2**.

 ```r
 library(tidyterra)